 For students to meet the world's changing needs, our curriculum offers several levels of education for students interested in sustainability.
-The Environmental Science and Studies (ESS) program offers an interdisciplinary curriculum at both the undergraduate and graduate levels.
+The Environmental Science and Studies (ENVS) program offers an interdisciplinary curriculum at both the undergraduate and graduate levels.

 All ESS students complete a Senior Capstone Project exploring sustainability on campus or in our community.
 Recent projects have included a presentation on how to green Baltimore County Public Schools, a study on reducing the food footprint on campus, replenishing Baltimore’s urban forest, and greening the Towson fleet.
 These projects allow students to apply classroom skills and knowledge to a real situation.

 Towson University's Environmental Conference is organized by the Office of Civic Engagement and the Office of Sustainability to provide a forum for students, faculty, staff and community members to share concerns, ideas and solutions related to sustainability.
 Sessions are based on a specific environmental theme, and the campus and external community is invited to submit proposals for conference workshops.
 Past speakers and workshop presenters have included: